How do you cover an incomprehensible disaster and make people connect with the real lives behind the headlines?

-Gilkey was killed on Sunday, June 5, 2016, on assignment for NPR in Afghanistan.
-His interpreter Zabihullah "Zabi" Tamanna died as well during a rocket-propelled grenade attack on their Humvee.
-Today marks the seventh anniversary of his death.
+Gilkey was killed Sunday, on assignment for NPR in Afghanistan.
+His interpreter Zabihullah "Zabi" Tamanna died as well during a grenade attack on their Humvee.

-We asked his NPR colleagues, present and past, to pick a favorite photo and share a memory.
+We asked NPR staffers who've worked with Gilkey to pick a favorite photo and share a memory.